jckuri/Project4EnhancingApplications/README.md

 2. The Application Insights metrics which show the increase in the number of pods.

+The average of Active Pod Count is now 15, enough to activate the alert rule:

 ![submission-screenshots/kubernetes-cluster/aks_cluster_insights.png](submission-screenshots/kubernetes-cluster/aks_cluster_insights.png)

 3. The email you received from the alert when the pod count increased.